AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 Here's a screenshot to make that clearer:

-{% include posts/picture.html img="workspace-version" ext="png" alt="Using the workspace version of TypeScript in VS Code." %}
+{% include posts/picture.html img="workspace-version" ext="PNG" alt="Using the workspace version of TypeScript in VS Code." %}

 Once you do that, VS Code will create a `.vscode` directory in your project for workspace settings.